 Abuse and neglect are forms of maltreatment of a child.
 Somebody may abuse or neglect a child by inflicting harm, or by failing to act to prevent harm.
-Children may be abused in a family or in an institutional or community setting, by those known to them or, more rarely, by a stranger.
+Children may be abused in a family or in an institutional or community setting by those known to them or, more rarely, by others (including via the internet).
 They may be abused by an adult or adults, or another child or children.

-Physical abuse may involve adults or other children causing physical harm:
+Physical abuse may involve adults or other children inflicting physical harm:

-- by hitting, shaking, squeezing, biting or burning - giving children alcohol, inappropriate drugs or poison - attempting to suffocate or drown children - in sport situations, physical abuse might also occur when the nature and intensity of training exceeds the capacity of the child's immature and growing body.
+- hitting, shaking, throwing, poisoning, burning or scalding, drowning or suffocating - giving children alcohol or inappropriate drugs - a parent or carer fabricating the symptoms of, or deliberately inducing, illness in a child - in sport situations, physical abuse might also occur when the nature and intensity of training exceeds the capacity of the child's immature and growing body.